 There’s a “Add To” button at the top right corner of the screen.
 It lets you add this search to an existing Virtual Folder, or create a new one.

-Learn more about Blob, download the always-free version, download the 45-day trial version, or buy it.
-Please Contact Us if you have any questions.
+Learn more about Knit or download the free, trial or paid version.
+Contact Us if you have any questions.